The Realist

 Author(s)

 David M. Sacks is a fellow at the Council on Foreign Relations.
-An expert on China and Taiwan, he has written for The New York Times, The Wall Street Journal, The Economist, Foreign Affairs, Time and the BBC, among other outlets.
+An expert on China and Taiwan, he has written for outlets including Foreign Affairs and Time.
+His research and commentary have also been featured in The New York Times, The Wall Street Journal, The Economist and on the BBC.
 He lives in New York with his wife and two daughters.